nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 #### Set Up the Unit Test Environment

 **Create the stub Tester class:**
-Do the following in directory `Ref/MathSender`:
+In the directory `Ref/MathSender`, run `mkdir -p test/ut`.

-1. Run `mkdir -p test/ut` to create the directory where the unit tests will reside.
+This will create the directory where the unit tests will reside.

-1. Update Ref/MathSender/CMakeLists.txt:
+**Update Ref/MathSender/CMakeLists.txt:**
 Go back to the directory `Ref/MathSender`.
 Add the following lines to `CMakeLists.txt`: